You’ll never miss online German lessons by getting stuck in traffic.

 You won’t have to spend much money to take them—sometimes you don’t need to spend any at all.

 You don’t even need to get dressed.
 When you learn German online, your classmates will never know you’re in your PJs.

 But there are also many online German lessons to teach you grammar, vocabulary, comprehension and communication skills, all from the comfort of your own home (or cafe, or wherever you like to study).

-In this article, we’ll explore the best of what’s out there.
+In this article, we’ll explore the best online German lessons, including several free options.

 Why Learn German Online?